-Today’s commercial solar panel are 10-20.5% efficient.
-Whilst a solar panel of one square metre may have the equivalent of 1000 watts per square metre of sunlight shining on it, the best it can theoretically convert into electricity is 205 watts.
+Today’s commercial solar modules are 10-20.5% efficient.
+A solar module of one square metre may have the equivalent of 1000 watts per square metre of sunlight shining on it.
+The most it can theoretically convert into electricity is thus 205 watts.
 In practice there are further losses.
 Reality is about 175 watts (see below for why).
 There are inevitable daily variations, but the maps above are a reasonable guide.

-(The most efficient solar panels are monochromatic (17-20.5%).
-Polychromatic panels are typically 12-16%.
-The now rare amorphous panels are typically 10-12%.)
+(The most efficient solar modules are monochromatic (17-20.5%).
+Polychromatic modules are typically 12-16%.
+The now rare amorphous modules are typically 10-12%.)

 Optimising solar output

 Locate modules facing true north (not compass north) in the southern world, and true south in the northern world.
 For the best year-round input they should be tilted at the location’s latitude angle.
-(To establish that Google the location plus ‘latitude’).
-To have more input in winter (at the expense of summer) the panels should be at latitude angle plus about 12-15 degrees.
+(To establish that, Google the location plus ‘latitude’).
+To have more input in winter (at the expense of summer) modules should be at latitude angle plus about 15-20 degrees.

 This article is copyright Successful Solar Books, PO Box 356, Church Point, NSW 2105, Australia.